MdX07r/Depender/README.md

 - **Application Details**: Get detailed information about any application, including its name, description, icon, and execution command.
 - **Launch Applications**: Easily launch applications directly from the command line.
 - **JSON Output**: Export application lists in JSON format for easy integration with other tools.
-- **Integration with Daruza**: Designed to work seamlessly with the Daruza ecosystem, including ArchStart and other system components.
+- **Integration with Desind**: Designed to work seamlessly with the Desind ecosystem, including ArchStart and other system components.

 ---